 Pretty sites don’t make money!

 In design theory, you learn that “form follows function”.
-Which means that functionality is king and design is a representation of a great function.
+This means that functionality is king and design is a representation of a great function.
 Which further means, build your website’s function on paper then wrap your design around that scaffolding.

 Lastly, test, test, test!
 Test everything to improve function.
 Conduct A/B testings.
-Survey your existing and new customer to identify holes in your user experience.
+Survey your existing and new customers to identify holes in your user experience.
 Use Crazy Egg to track the eye movements of your site’s visitors, use WooCommerce to collect payments and OptinMonster to collect emails.